RESOURCES FOR THE PRESS AND FOR READERS CURIOUS TO GAIN MORE INSIGHT INTO THAT SUMMER IN PUGLIA

 Another key decision was that of narrative form: That Summer in Puglia uses dramatic monologue.
 Why did I opt for it?
 The answer is here.

-- What is your connection with Puglia?
+• What is your connection with Puglia?
 And with the UK?

-Being both deeply integrated in the UK and rooted in Italy makes me aware of their cultural nuances – these often reveal similarities beneath the apparent differences, as you’ll see in That Summer in Puglia.
-I also hope that the novel will help readers discover the cultural richness and huge variety within Southern Italy: the geography of its constituent regions shaped their history and their present.
+I also hope the novel will help readers discover the cultural richness and huge variety within Southern Italy – the geography of its constituent regions shaped their history and their present.
 In Puglia, traces of the past surface in unexpected ways: in the art of its early, Hellenised Illyrian settlers; in the remains of Roman cities; in Byzantine paintings and Norman churches; in citadels built on hilltops to withstand attack from the sea; in Emperor Frederic II’s castles; in the palaces, fortifications and churches built under the Anjou, the Aragonese, the Venetians and the Spanish; in its cuisine; and, of course, in its inhabitants.

-- What was your journey to becoming a published author?
+• What was your journey to becoming a published author?

-I’ve been asked to answer the question of how I effected the change from a job in management to that of writing novels.
+I’ve been asked to answer the question of how I made the change from a job in management to that of writing novels.
 The first thing to say is that there wasn’t a time when I didn’t enjoy writing; the second, that the path to publishing a novel was long; the third, that the degree of continuity between my previous career and a novelist’s might surprise you; and finally, that we all hold the potential for several directions in our lives, but that a given choice may become more obvious or feasible at a later stage.

 The arts are a constant in my life.
 My mother is an art historian and my father directed a gallery of twentieth-century art, so our home was a busy harbour for painters, sculptors, poets, novelists, historians, actors, composers… Some of my earliest memories are of sitting down with books of old-master paintings.
 Aside from writing, I especially loved music – I’ve never stopped studying it.